Laura-Erica/Bioinfo_tsinghua_2022/README.md

-# The guidance of bioinfomatics
+# Bioinformatics 101
-> This is a repo for recordings of the general homework in the course of **The Guidance of Bioinformatics** taught by Zhi Lu in Tsinghus University.
+This is a repo for personal recordings of all the general homwework finished in the course of **The Guidance of Bioninfromatics** taught by Zhi LU in Tsinghua Unicersity

-Hello world!
+<br>Hello World!